pebble-dev/renaissance/README.md

 - Encoding the font source in plain text files is preferable because it allows viewing and editing with small overhead.
 - A tool should be written to convert aforementioned text files to font files (described [here](https://github.com/pebble-dev/wiki/wiki/Firmware-Font-Format))
-- I've developed a tool to extract character metrics and codepoints from official firmware font files.
-It will be posted here when i've tidied up the code a bit ;)
+- Use `metrics.py` to extract metrics information from font files.
+  I've extracted metrics for all Gothic fonts and placed this data into `metrics.json`.